Country or Region | |

 Thailand |

-WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-WHO defines health for member states as a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
-Safe Abortion Guidelines, § 4.2.1.5.
+Economic or social reasonsNo WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+Health grounds shall reflect WHO’s definitions of health, which entails a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
+Abortion Care Guideline § 2.2.2.

 |

-Gestational limit
+Foetal impairmentYes Gestational limit

 Laws or policies that impose time limits on the length of pregnancy may have negative consequences for women, including forcing them to seek clandestine abortions and suffer social inequities.
 Safe Abortion Guidelines, § 4.2.1.7.